Colleen-Cobb/Web-Design-Challenge/README.md

 The website consists of the following pages:

 ###
-Landing page that explains the purpose of the project as well as a link to each of the four visualiztion pages.
+Landing page: This page explains the purpose of the project as well as a link to each of the four visualiztion pages.

 Comparison page: This page compares each of the four visualizations(cloudiness, temperature, humidity, and wind speed).

 Data page: This page displays a responsive table of each city that was analyzed and the data within it.

-Four visualization pages: Each visualization page contains a descriptive title and heading and compares one of the four factors (cloudiness, temperature, humidity, and wind speed).
+Four visualization pages: Each visualization page contains a descriptive title and heading and compares latitude to one of the four factors to  (cloudiness, temperature, humidity, and wind speed).

 ## Analysis